kubernetes/kops/docs/instance_groups.md

 * Rolling-update, only if you want to apply changes immediately: `kops rolling-update cluster`

-## Adding Taints to an Instance Group
+## Adding Taints or Labels to an Instance Group

 If you're running Kubernetes 1.6.0 or later, you can also control taints in the InstanceGroup.
 The taints property takes a list of strings.
 The following example would add two taints to an IG, using the same `edit` -> `update` -> `rolling-update` process as above.

+Additionally, `nodeLabels` can be added to an IG in order to take advantage of Pod Affinity.
+Every node in the IG will be assigned the desired labels.
+For more information see the [labels](./labels.md) documentation.

 ```
 metadata: